 Kansas City Foot and Ankle offers the latest in toenail fungus treatment for our Kansas City patients.
 Our doctors treat patients with the condition known as Onychomycosis or fungal toenails.
 Onychomycosis is a fungal infection that lives on the bed of the toenail and between the layers of the nail.
 This infection can be difficult to get rid of.
 Up to 13% of people in the U.S. suffer from toenail fungus.

 Kansas City Foot and Ankle features advanced laser treatment technology for toenail fungus treatment.
 This very effective, 10 MINUTE laser for toenail fungus treatment kills the fungus without the hassle of topical medications and the potential side effects of the pills.
 You will be able to resume your normal activities right away after toenail fungus treatment.

 - Advanced laser technology penetrates the nail, eliminating the destructive infections and revitalizing your nail as it grows out.
 Like several other lasers used in podiatry, it is FDA cleared for treatment of fungal toenails.

 Traditional treatment options for fungal toenails:

 Topical treatments require the patient to apply medication to the infected toenails once or twice daily for up to a year.
 The success rate in killing the fungus with topical medication is only between 15-30%.

 Oral medications have a higher success rate, but also have potential side effects.
 The medication can affect your liver and can alter your sense of taste.
 Pregnant women or people with liver issues should not take the oral medications.

 Find out which treatment option is right for you.
-If you are concerned about those thickened, discolored toenails, call 816-943-1111 or set up a consultation with Dr. Green and Dr. Jameson today.
+If you are concerned about those thickened, discolored toenails, call 816-943-1111 or set up a consultation with our podiatrists today.

 What’s the number one reason why fungal toenail treatments don’t work?